Nanolat/sotopless-octopress/source/index.markdown

 When?
 -----
-The first closed alpha testing starts on 30th Sep.
+The first closed alpha testing starts on October 31st.
 To join the alpha testing, click [here](join-alpha-test).